penehafo-n/my-Dsa/README.md

 ## Efficiency Analysis

 The search functionality utilizes a linear search algorithm, which checks each contact one by one.
 While this method is straightforward, it becomes less efficient as the number of contacts grows.
-For contact lists exceeding a few hundred entries, consider implementing a more advanced search algorithm like binary search or using a hash table for constant time complexity.
+For contact lists exceeding a few hundred entries, the implementation of a hash table for storing contacts is recommended.

+A hash table can provide average-case constant time complexity O(1) for search operations, significantly improving performance for larger datasets.
+In practical terms, this approach allows for faster retrieval and management of contacts, enhancing the application's responsiveness.

-In practical terms, the current design is effective for a maximum of 2000 contacts, ensuring that the application remains responsive and user-friendly.
+In the current design, the application remains effective for a maximum of 2000 contacts while ensuring that the user experience is smooth and efficient.
 ## Contributors

 - Your Name